taphill/rails_engine/README.md

 ## What It Does

 Rails Engine is a RESTful API built in rails which exposes data to the frontend of a fictitious E-Commerce application.
-All response’s are formatted in JSON and adhere to the specifications outlined on (JSON API)[https://jsonapi.org/format/]
+All response’s are formatted in JSON and adhere to the specifications outlined on [JSON API](https://jsonapi.org/format/)

 ## Technology

 This app is built in Rails 5.2 with support from:
-- Fastjsonapi
+- Fastjsonapi for serialization
-- RSpec
+- RSpec for testing

+## Endpoints